architect-xyz/architect-py/README.md

 You can exit the poetry shell by running `exit`.
 Environment variables set within the shell are not persisted.

+## API keys for the brokerage

+API keys/secrets for the brokerage can be generated on the [user account page](https://app.architect.co/user/account).

 ## Maintainers